Huotes/CommitMaker/README.md

 Some people wear Superman pajamas.
 Superman wears Chuck Norris pajamas.

 The Internet: where men are men women are men and children are FBI agents.

+That's not Chuck Norris doing push-ups -- that's Chuck Norris moving the Earth away from the path of a deadly asteroid.